Occupational Health Consulting

-The field of Occupational Health focuses on the prevention and treatment of work-related illness, injury, and disability, and accomplishes its mission by promoting the health of employees, families, and communities.
-Specialists in Occupational Health serve to protect the health of nearly 150 million workers in the United States, but rather than simply responding to workplace injuries, a major focus of Occupational Medicine is promoting worker health through monitoring, prevention, return-to-work programs, and compliance with health and safety practices.
+Occupational Health consultants are physicians who serve employees and employers by focusing on the prevention and treatment of work-related illness, injury, and disability.
+The field of Occupational Health (also known as Occupational Medicine) accomplishes its mission by promoting the health of employees, families, and communities.
+Specialists in Occupational Health protect the health of nearly 150 million workers in the United States, but rather than simply responding to workplace injuries, a major focus of Occupational Medicine is promoting worker health through monitoring, prevention, return-to-work programs, and compliance with health and safety practices.
 Modern employers also recognize that improvements in workplace health and safety are not only instrumental for employees but also mission-critical for the success and stability of the company as well.
 Occupational Medicine specialists certified by the American Board of Preventative Medicine (ABPM) are the physician specialists tasked with implementing and accomplishing these important objectives.

-Other areas requiring advanced levels of Occupational-Health expertise include:
+Other areas requiring advanced levels of Occupational Health consultants include:

 - Establishing causal links between work-related exposure and illness